-Would it be more effective and efficient for you to completely outsource your warehousing, or for you to find new commercial space?
+Would it be more effective and efficient for you to completely outsource your warehousing, or for you to find new commercial space, such as Gumtree?
 Outsourcing your warehousing might give you more area to work with, not just in terms of warehousing but also in terms of general floor space in your building.
 If your actual building is too small, outsourcing your warehousing is only a temporary fix.
 You’re going to need to set up headquarters somewhere more spacious eventually.

 3. Will Outsourcing Boost Productivity?

 Keeping warehouse duties as a part of your facility does come with some advantages, particularly in the form of easy communication.
 Where you might run into problems is with the amount of time warehousing takes.
 Are there other important jobs your current warehouse team could be performing?
 Are they working double duty and splitting their time between various areas of the business?
 If they are, outsourcing your warehousing might be the equivalent of giving them wings.
 They’ll be free to get more accomplished.